 To check Saturn tire pressure you will need to know its recommended tire inflation and a tire pressure gauge.
 Check tire inflation when tires are "cold" and have not been driven for at least 3 hours.
 Adjust Saturn tire inflation to the recommended tire pressure levels as needed by adding air with a tire inflator.

 If you replace Saturn original equipment tires with optional or plus tire sizes, make sure to follow guidelines on how to apply tire load inflation tables when replacing Saturn tires to find proper tire pressure for new tires.
 Always refer to the Saturn owner’s manual for any specific safety advice regarding the application of replacement tires.

 Saturn tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
 During winter Saturn tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Never overinflate above psi indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
 Consult owner's manual for recommended winter tire pressure for Saturn.

 If your Saturn is made after 2007, it should be equipped with tire pressure monitoring system that uses tire pressure sensors to alert the driver when tire pressure is low.
 When Saturn low tire pressure warning light is on, check all tires for low air pressure and inflate as needed.
 Refer to owner's manual on how to reset Saturn tire pressure monitoring system.

 Saturn Car Tire Pressure

-Saturn has 22 coupe and sedan models built from 1991 to 2010 with a recommended tire pressure around 26 to 35 psi.
+Saturn has 22 coupe and sedan models built from 1991 to 2010 with recommended tire pressure around 26 to 35 psi.

 Saturn Minivan Tire Pressure

-Saturn has 1 minivan model built from 2005 to 2007 with a recommended tire pressure around 35 psi.
+Saturn has 1 minivan model built from 2005 to 2007 with recommended tire pressure around 35 psi.

 Saturn SUV Tire Pressure

-Saturn has 2 sport utility vehicle models built from 2002 to 2010 with a recommended tire pressure around 30 to 38 psi.
+Saturn has 2 sport utility vehicle models built from 2002 to 2010 with recommended tire pressure around 30 to 38 psi.